huaminghuangtw/Evergreen-Notes/Permanent-Notes/love.md

 > _[“Love is the outreach of self toward completion.” — Ralph W. Sockman](https://www.brainyquote.com/quotes/ralph_w_sockman_113905)_

 > _“Love is merely the name for the desire and pursuit of the whole (原本的樣子).” — Aristophanes_

+> _“Love is not: I will give this to you if you do this for me.
+Love is: I will give this to you so that you may shine.” — Yung Pueblo_

 > _[“Love consists in this, that two solitudes protect and touch and greet each other.” — Rainer Maria Rilke](https://www.brainyquote.com/quotes/rainer_maria_rilke_164598)_